Food marketing: Marketing mix

 The four components of food marketing are often called the "four Ps" of the marketing mix because they relate to product, price, promotion, and place.
 One reason food manufacturers receive the largest percentage of the retail food dollar is that they provide the most differentiating, value-added service.
-The money that manufacturers invest in developing, pricing, promotion, and placing their products helps differentiate a food product on the basis of both quality and brand-name recognition.
+The money that manufacturers invest in developing, pricing, promotion, and placing their products helps differentiate a food product based on both quality and brand-name recognition.
 Overall, the marketing mix can add value to a food organisation's product.

 Product

 In deciding what type of new food products a consumer would most prefer, a manufacturer can either try to develop a new food product or try to modify or extend an existing food.
 For example, a sweet, flavored yogurt drink would be a new product, but milk in a new flavor (such as chocolate strawberry) would be an extension of an existing product.
 There are three steps to both developing and extending: generate ideas, screen ideas for feasibility, and test ideas for appeal.
-Only after these steps will a food product make it to national market.
+Only after these steps will a food product make it to the national market.
 Of one hundred new food product ideas that are considered, only six make it to a supermarket shelf.

 The food industry faces numerous marketing decisions.
 Money can be invested in brand building (through advertising and other forms of promotion) to increase either quantity demanded or the price consumers are willing to pay for a product.
 Coca-Cola, for example, spends a great deal of money both on perfecting its formula and on promoting the brand.
 This allows Coke to charge more for its product than can makers of regional and smaller brands.

 Manufacturers may be able to leverage their existing brand names by developing new product lines.
-For example, Heinz started out as a brand for pickles but branched out into ketchup.
+For example, Heinz started as a brand for pickles but branched out into ketchup.
 Some brand extensions may involve a risk of damage to the original brand if the quality is not good enough.
 Coca-Cola, for example, refused to apply the Coke name to a diet drink back when artificial sweeteners had a significantly less attractive taste.
 Coke created Tab Cola, but only when aspartame (NutraSweet) was approved for use in soft drinks did Coca-Cola come out with a Diet Coke.